Smelly Urine in Pregnancy – Causes and Remedies

-What Causes Smelly Urine in Pregnancy?
+What Causes Smelly Urine During Pregnancy?

 There could be many reasons for strong-smelling urine during pregnancy that are pregnancy-related; some of these will need a doctor’s attention.
 Here are a few common causes of smelly urine during pregnancy: